 Colorado is home to 28 ski areas and 11 of the smaller areas are known as the Colorado Gems.
 Have you skied them all?
 Eldora Mountain Resort (just 21 miles outside of Boulder) is one of Colorado’s gems and gets to the heart of what skiing is all about — discovery, camaraderie, going up and coming down.
 Read more about it in the LA Times.

 7. Get Into Bird Watching

-Bird-watching has grown in popularity during the pandemic.
+Bird-watching has grown in popularity over the last several years.
 It's no wonder.
 Watching little creatures flit around their own habitat is a complete escape from the day's headlines.
 Read our bird-watching guide for where to go and what to look for in some of Boulder's most scenic, off-the-beaten-path nature areas.